convictional/trigger-workflow-and-wait/README.md

+Update January 2026: This repository is now archived.

 # Trigger Workflow and Wait

 Github Action for trigger a workflow from another workflow.
 The action then waits for a response.